Traveling Salesman Problem with a preprocessing method for classical and quantum optimization: Cost-based Arc Filtering (CAF)

 The CAF procedure leverages this structural behavior by retaining, for each vertex $i$, the $k=\lceil n/2\rceil$ incident arcs with the smallest travel costs.
 Since these correspond to the closest vertices in Euclidean space, the filtering process removes primarily long-distance connections while preserving a dense set of geometrically local arcs.

-The resulting reduced arc set $\tilde{A}$ therefore concentrates the candidate arcs in the region of the solution space where optimal or near-optimal tours are typically found, while significantly decreasing the size of the optimization model.
+The resulting reduced arc set $\tilde{A}$ therefore concentrates the candidate arcs in the region of the solution space where optimal or near-optimal tours are typically found, while significantly decreasing the size of the optimization model. {However, since the filtering procedure does not explicitly enforce the preservation of the optimal tour, optimality is not guaranteed, and deviations from the global optimum may occur.}